 While it might not made for everyone, I definitely want to welcome everyone.
 Especially those with alternative perspectives to encourage constructive dialog around those differences– we need more of that now than ever it seems.
 You also don’t have to be a creator by profession for this to provide some value.
 Everyone is inherently creative in some capacity, and I hope to inspire and involve those individuals all the same.

 Part of the reason I wanted to do this, was that I was already doing all of this on my own, but purely for my own benefit.
 When I design I collect inspiration on Pinterest.
 When I browse Instagram, I like and collect images that I find inspiring.
-When I listen to music, I make playlists (and I used to DJ, so it feels familiar).
+When I listen to music, I make playlists.
 I felt these action were very helpful for me on my creative journey, and with a little extra work, I could formalize it for others' benefit as well.

 This curation is going to be done on all the visual social channels that I currently use, and that allow for any sort of curation– Pinterest and Instagram.
 After a lot of internal back-and-forth, I've opted to all curate each channel as I experience them.
 While I think it would be nice to uniformly increase exposure by cross-pollenating content across the channels, it undercuts the purpose of each's existence.
 What good is both a Pinterest and Instagram presence if all the content is the same?
 Each platform also has it's own hierarchy of content, and I'd like for each live within that vs trying to strong-arm it into something else.